Joint private tenancies and relationship breakdown

 Getting your tenancy deposit back

-You may not get your money back straight away if you've moved out.
-It depends on whether the joint tenancy ends for everyone.
+You may not get your money back straight away if you move out.
+It depends on if the joint tenancy ends.

 You can ask the landlord or your ex to give you your share.
-They do not have to agree to do this even if you move out.
+They do not have to agree even if you move out.